philou/philou.github.com/_posts/2018-09-18-making-the-business-case-for-a-large-scale-refactoring-part-2.markdown

 {% assign figure_path="/imgs/2018-09-18-making-the-business-case-for-a-large-scale-refactoring-part-2/making-the-business-case-small.jpg" | absolute_url %}

-{% assign figure_alt="Visual notes from the Plural Sight course "Making the Business Case for Best Practices".
+{% assign figure_alt="Visual notes from the Plural Sight course 'Making the Business Case for Best Practices'.
 It contains many techniques that can be used for large scale refactoring" %}

 {% capture figure_caption %}
 Visual notes from [Making the Business Case for Practices](https://www.pluralsight.com/courses/making-business-case-for-best-practices).
 [Large image]({{site.url}}/imgs/2018-09-18-making-the-business-case-for-a-large-scale-refactoring-part-2/making-the-business-case.jpg)